FalconSoft/Data-Management-Suite/README.md

  - **Sample.DataSources** - sample data sources

 ####Communications
 FalconSoft Data Server implementation does not depend on any specific communication technology.
-Even more, we made it easy to implement communication level with differend kind of communication protocols, what better suits your infrastructure.
+Even more, we made it easy to implement communication level with different kind of communication protocols, what better suits your infrastructure.

 - SignalR
  * **Client.SignalR** - Client assembly what implements facades communication with [Microsoft SignalR](http://www.asp.net/signalr).